sebcachia/sebcachia.github.io/content/blog/_index.md

 ---

 # 📘 Blog
-I've done my best to credit any content or ideas here, but tell me know if I missed you.
+I've done my best to credit any content or ideas here, but let me know if I missed you.
 My content is licensed [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0).